Submarine Networks Submarine Networks Open Cable Community

 Construction is scheduled to commence in 2020.

-The Curie submarine cable system is a four-fibre-pair and 10,500km cable connecting Los Angeles, California, and Valparaiso, Chile, with a branching unit for future connectivity to Panama.
+The Curie submarine cable system is a four-fibre-pair and 10,500km cable connecting Los Angeles, California, and Valparaiso, Chile, with a branching unit to Panama City, Panama.

 The Curie cable system is designed with 18Tbps per fiber pair and a total system design capacity of 72 Tbps.